Log in

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-A perfume by Guerlain for women, released in 2002.
-The scent is sweet-floral.
-It is being marketed by Groupe Rocher.
+A popular perfume by Guerlain for women, released in 1919.
+The scent is chypreartig-spicy.
+It is still in production.

 Pronunciation Compare